 We overcame this challenge by educating each staff member why the email program was so important and allowed them to review each email that would be sent out.
 The end result was getting each funeral director to join in the initiative.

-Once each funeral director was committed, the usage of email program grew quickly.
+Once each funeral director was committed, the usage of the email program grew quickly.
 Below are some stats on the email program usage for 2017:

 - The “Continuing Care” series had 986 subscribers